 BEST OF ETHIOPIA BIRDING TOUR: DETAILED ITINERARY

-We shall first drive around the edge of the city and then out onto high plateau country en route to Debre Birhan for a two nights stay.
+We shall drive out of the city and onto high plateau country en route to Debre Birhan for a two nights stay.
 This high altitude country is a traditional mixture of pasture, hay meadows and grain fields.
 Small ‘tukul’ villages of the thatched-roofed, earthen-walled houses that are so typical of Ethiopia dot the landscape and robed shepherds stride across the uplands while tending their livestock.

 Along the way, we should have our first chance to see such endemics as Blue-winged Geese and Wattled Ibis feeding in the moister pastures.
 Other new species during the journey are likely to include Augur Buzzard, Speckled Pigeon and Cape Crow.